bittorium/Bittorium/README.md

 - Additionally, a `.sln` file will have been created in the `build` directory.
 If you wish to open the project in Visual Studio with this, you can.

 #### Thanks
-Cryptonote Developers, Bytecoin Developers, Monero Developers, TurtleCoin Developers, Forknote Project, PinkstarcoinV2 Developers
+Cryptonote Developers, Bytecoin Developers, Monero Developers, TurtleCoin Developers, Forknote Project, PinkstarcoinV2 Developers, Bittorium Developers.
-"# PinkstarcoinV2"
+"# Bittorium"